ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

 * This may require BC-breaking changes to the Cabal API (though I will work hard to minimize these.)

+* Resolving ``build-depends`` to point to libraries rather than packages means that depending on a package with an executable does *not* imply that the executable will also be installed.
+  (This misfeature is occasionally used in the wild on Hackage.
+  More information at `cabal#3661 <https://github.com/haskell/cabal/issues/3661>`_.)

 Alternatives
 ------------